bellerophons-pegasus/CORIANDER/README.md

 ## The Dataset
 The data is provided via an [open API](https://dhcr.clarin-dariah.eu/api/v1/) which outputs a list of courses in json format.
 For each course several attributes are given: a name, a description, the start date, an url, the language, its type, information about the hosting institution, its city and its country, as well as keywords for three categories.
 The keyword categories are: Disciplines, TaDiRAH Objects, and TaDiRAH Techniques.
 [TaDiRAH](https://github.com/dhtaxonomy/TaDiRAH) is a community-driven taxonomy of digital research activities in the humanities.

-The full course registry includes a total of 377 course entries, but only 243 are currently maintained and displayed on the DHCR webpage.
+As of March 2020 the full course registry includes a total of 377 course entries, but only 243 are currently maintained and displayed on the DHCR webpage.
 We worked with the full registry, but only included the 329 courses with a start date.

 ## Idea(s)
 While the DHCR primarily offers a map based view for course exploration the three keyword categories in the filter options caught our attention.
 We thought: Why not explore the courses by keywords, with further options to narrow down on countries and start years?